NachtRaveVL/virtmem-continued/doc/manual.md

 # Introduction {#intro}
-`virtmem` is an Arduino library that allows your project to easily use an external memory source to extend the (limited) amount of available RAM.
-This library supports several memory resources, for instance, SPI ram (e.g. the `23LC1024` chip from Microchip), an SD card or even a computer connected via a serial connection.
+`virtmem-continued` is an Arduino library that allows your project to easily use an external memory source to extend the (limited) amount of available RAM.
+This library supports several memory resources, for instance, SPI ram (e.g. the `23LC1024` or `23K256` chip from Microchip), an SD card or even a computer connected via a serial connection.
 The library is made in such a way that managing and using this _virtual memory_ closely resembles working with data from 'normal' memory.

 # Features {#features}
 * Extend the available memory with kilobytes, megabytes or even gigabytes
-* Supports SPI RAM (23LC series from Microchip), SD cards and RAM from a computer connected through serial
+* Supports SPI RAM (23LC/23K series from Microchip), SD cards and RAM from a computer connected through serial
 * Easy C++ interface that closely resembles regular data access
 * Memory page system to speed up access to virtual memory
 * New memory interfaces can be added easily
 * Code is mostly platform independent and can fairly easy be ported to other plaforms (x86 port exists for debugging)
+* SDVAlloc now works with standard platform SD library (no more outdated SdFat)
+* Now includes a copy of the serialram library (no separate library include)

 # Demonstration {#demo}
-Before delving into specifics, here is a simple example to demonstrate how `virtmem` works and what it can do.
+Before delving into specifics, here is a simple example to demonstrate how `virtmem-continued` works and what it can do.

 ~~~{.cpp}
 #include <Arduino.h>